Savannah Guthrie Reunites With Fellow ‘Today Show’ Co-Hosts In Heartwarming Video Clips

 “It’s so painful to NOT be able to hug friends and loved ones… but if it means saving a life… I’m in,” commented a second person.

-“Nice to see you all back together!!!!” one more person wrote.
+“Nice to see you all back together!!!!” one more fan remarked.

 As The Inquisitr previously reported, Kotb has been the only one that has remained in the studio on a regular basis since the COVID-19 pandemic hit.
 The rest have been working primarily from home in an effort to maintain social distancing and keep one another safe.